Doing business in Italy

 Each month we offer our clients, learners and friends in the industry, free briefings and expert advice for living and working in different cultures.
 We'll email each monthly cultural newsletter directly to you, all you have to do is subscribe.

 Italy, officially known as the Italian Republic, is a peninsula located in southern Europe which extends into the Mediterranean Sea.
 It is surrounded by France, Switzerland, Austria and Slovenia.
 It also has two enclaves within its borders – San Marino and The Holy See (Vatican City).
-Italy has a population of over 59 million people.
+The majority of the population are Roman Catholic.

-One of the main characteristics of Italian culture is strong family bonds (‘la famiglia’) with Mamma at the centre, even though in big cities there might have been a recent change in this respect.
+One of the main characteristics of Italian culture is strong family bonds (‘la famiglia’) even though in big cities there might have been a recent change in this respect.
 Italian culture also places much importance on an individual’s reputation or honour.
-It is perceived to reflect their family and upbringing and is essentially a way of opening up opportunities.
-In Italy, a person’s honour is defined by the impression they leave on others – their ‘la bella figura’ (which literally means ‘good image’).
+In Italy, a person’s honour is defined by the impression they leave on others – their ‘la bella figura’ (which means ‘good image’).
 This includes your ability to be assertive without being arrogant, how well you present yourself and your manners.

 Italians can be very competitive, so it is not uncommon that colleagues are often competing with each other.
 Competition among employees is perceived as a good thing in Italy and stimulates productivity.